mehemken/flask-microsite/README.md

 * Javascript - How to add JavaScript
 * Forms - Add a safe form using WTForms
 * Bootstrap - Use twitter bootstrap to make it look nice
+* More templating - Base/child templates, loops, context variable

+### Part II

+* Infrastructure - How to set up an instance on AWS (pending)
+* Python environment - How to set up python and flask (pending)
+* Nginx - How to serve the site to the internet (pending)

 The idea here is to go down the list in order.
 The first few items are fairly simple.
 They just show how to structure a site when you're starting a new project.
 Pay attention to the `templates` and `static` directories.
 That's where Flask knows to look for stuff.